avocado-framework/avocado/docs/source/guides/user/chapters/introduction.rst

           longer it only attaches up-to max-test-log-chars characters one half starting from the beginning of the content, the other half from the end of the content.

+.. note:: The avocado xunit format adds some attributes which are not a part of
+          the official format, but they are used by `GitLabCI <https://gitlab.com/gitlab-org/gitlab/-/blob/7826c42924e3ced8ae625fda1ddd4e120492d596/lib/gitlab/ci/parsers/test/junit.rb#L83>`__.

 **2. JSON:**